oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_load_balancer_listener_protocols_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ListenerProtocols resources in Oracle Cloud Infrastructure
-- Lists all supported traffic protocols.
+- This API has been deprecated so it won't return the updated list of supported protocls.
+Lists all supported traffic protocols.

 ..
 Aliases